lordmulder/Launch5j/README.md

 ## JAR file name

 Be aware that the same problem of “mangled” Unicode characters applies when the path of the JAR file is passed to the Java executable.
-In other words, the Java runtime *fails* to execute any JAR files whose path &ndash; file name or directory name anywhere in the path &ndash; contains any Unicode characters that cannot be represented in the computer's *local* ANSI codepage!
-Unfortunately, we can **not** encode the path of the JAR file as we do with the other command-line arguments, because the Jave executable requires the path of the JAR file to be passed in a non-encoded form.
+In other words, the Java runtime *fails* to execute any JAR files whose path &ndash; file name or any directory name in the path &ndash; contains any Unicode characters that cannot be represented in the computer's *local* ANSI codepage!
+Unfortunately, we can **not** encode the path of the JAR file as we do with the other command-line arguments, because the Java executable requires the path of the JAR file to be passed in a non-encoded form.

 Therefore, it is recommended to ***only*** use ASCII characters in the name of your JAR file and in the “install” path !!!

+# Command-line options

+The launcher executable recognizes the following “special” command-line options:

+* **`--l5j-about`**:
+  Display Launch5j about dialogue; includes version information and build configuration

+* **`--l5j-slunk`**:
+  Enable experimental “slunk” mode; this is for experts only!

 # Source code